firstworlddataproblems/firstworlddataproblems.github.io/examples/earthquake-data.md

 ### Python

-Let's get the whole world
+Let's get the whole world of earthquakes.
+For each day, download the full set of earthquake data and save it into a date-stamped file.

 ~~~py
 from datetime import date, timedelta